OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Dynamic-UpdateSource/README_Dynamic-UpdateSource.md

 		Dynamic-UpdateSource -TargetFilePath "\\server\msoffice\configuration.xml" -UpdateSourcePath
 		"\\server\msoffice\site.csv"

-5. Have a csv file which have the header row "ADSite,source" note the sample content below, this file can either have a .csv or .txt extension
+5. Have a csv file which has the header row "ADSite,source" note the sample content below, this file can either have a .csv or .txt extension

 		ADSite,source
 		MS-HQ1,\\MS-HQ1\MSOfficeSource